 Have an open discussion about the issue with them.
 You might find that they bed wet because of something bothering them and things change for the better when you fix that.

 Whenever they wake up dry, celebrate them.
-Do not punish them when they bed wet.
+Do not punish them when they wet the bed because it’s not the child’s fault no matter their age!
 They will be looking forward to the days you will be celebrating their triumph.

 Keep reassuring them